Muir Woods National Monument

 Not all California redwoods are created equal.
 In scientific speak, the redwood trees in Muir Woods are members of the Sequoioideae family that includes coastal redwood trees and their cousins, the Giant Sequoias.
 While the anatomy of these two redwoods have a lot in common, like cinnamon-red bark, they are actually different species.

-Giant redwood forests are picky about where they live and can only be thrive in a narrow slice of geography along the coasts of California, Oregon and Washington.
-With Muir Woods national park so near to San Francisco, it is one of the best places to visit old-growth California coastal redwoods.
+Giant redwoods are picky about where they live and can only thrive in a narrow slice of geography along the coasts of California, Oregon and Washington.
+With Muir Woods National Monument so near to San Francisco, it is one of the best places to visit old-growth California coastal redwoods.